mike-1-2-3/EWRP6/README.md

 * Explore the world and discover new people (who eventually starve to death because the AI isn't done)
 * Discover new plants and grow them yourself, or choose a crop from Earth that is suited for the environment
 * Dispatch hunting and fishing parties

-If there is enough interest in the game, I will add some basic diplomacy and trading, three more tiers of goods, buildings, natural resources, and dialog.

 ![screenshot](/screenshot.png?raw=true)